Senior advisory and delivery support for public investment, capital programmes, and place-based delivery.

 Policy and delivery

 Strategies don't deliver themselves.
 The gap between policy intent and operational reality is where good programmes go wrong.
-Our founder has made that full journey: writing the guidance, building the process, making the decisions.
+Our founder has made that full journey: writing the guidance, building the process, making the decisions, and living with the consequences.
 That's what PlaceSense is built on.

 Public and Private

 Public clients and private partners too often talk past each other.
 We know both sides of that conversation from the inside: local government, central government, major contracting, global consultancy.
-We know what each gets wrong about the other.
+Knowing what each gets wrong about the other is what makes the difference between a procurement that finds the right partner and one that doesn't.

 Local and National